-The purpose of this service is to reduce floating (sea surface) marine litter and trash.
-Floating Marine Litter Collecting Operations in Worldwide with our trash skimmer boats and anti-pollution vessels.
-With the sea Surface cleaning operations, marine litter on the sea surface will be decreased.
+This service aims to reduce floating (sea surface) marine litter and trash, Floating Marine litter collection operations worldwide with our trash skimmer boats and anti-pollution vessels.
+With the sea Surface cleaning operations, marine debris on the sea surface will be decreased.

 Marine debris, also known as marine litter, is human-created waste deliberately or accidentally released into a lake, sea, ocean, or waterway.
 Floating marine debris tends to accumulate at the center of gyres and on coastlines, frequently washing aground, known as beach litter or tidewrack.
 Deliberate disposal of wastes at sea is called ocean dumping.
 Naturally occurring debris, such as driftwood, are also present.

 With the increasing use of plastic, human influence has become an issue as many plastics do not biodegrade.
 Waterborne plastic poses a serious threat to fish, seabirds, marine reptiles, and marine mammals, as well as to boats and coasts.
 Dumping, container spillages, litter washed into storm drains, waterways, and wind-blown landfill waste contribute to this problem.